1EdTech/openbadges-specification/Assertion/latest.md

 * [`alignment`](#badge-class-alignment)
 * [`tags`](#badge-class-tags)

-The data types and purpose of these properties are as follows.
+The purpose and data type for each of these properties follow.

 <a name="badge-class-name"></a>
 * `name : <text>` __required__<br/>